SirNigelCogs/Little-Park/README.md

 explore and collect all the treasure items and bring them to a specific room where their score values will be counted up.
 The game is won by finding all the treasure items.

+When you're playing the game you can use the ? command to list all the available commands.

 The easiest way to compile the code is by running "dmd -i -O -release LittlePark.d".
 If you want to keep the debug symbols in the compiled binary, simply don't add the -release flag.